rolling-scopes-school/tasks/tasks/train-a/search.md

 #### Acceptance Criteria 1: Start city field autocomplete (6)

-> [!WARNING]
-> **Technical quirk**
+> [!WARNING] > **Technical quirk**
-> Developer should obtain coordinates of the location throught whatever external services their want while user fill city name in the form field.
+> Developer should obtain coordinates of the location through whatever external services they want while user fills city name in the form field.

 - The form must include a field labeled "From" for the start city.
 - When the user begins typing in the "From" field, an autocomplete dropdown must appear with city suggestions.